Clarkdf/tor-destor/README.md

 ## Note:
 * When running TorDestor, it will appear as if the program did not garble the artifact files.
 * This is a quirk with the fremove function and the IDE.
-If you run the code without fremove, it shows the garbling.
+If you run the code without remove, it shows the garbling.
 * When you delete it, it doesn't show that it garbled, but it did.
-It's just a quirk with the IDE and fremove I think.
+It's just a quirk with the IDE and remove.